 The top and bottom elevation for the geological unit contacts were determined through a process of reviewing 198 bore logs at locations within the model area.
 The majority of the bore logs were obtained by request through the NRC while some additional bore logs were provided directly through the bore owners.
-Each bore log was reviewed to characterize the primary material types within the context of the conceptual geological configuration incorporated into the model.
-The bottom elevations for each unit were then interpolated using the Kriging geospatial method to generate a digital elevation surface.
+Each bore log was reviewed to characterise the primary material types within the context of the conceptual geological configuration incorporated into the model.
+The bottom elevations for each unit were interpolated using the Kriging geospatial method to generate a digital elevation surface.

-The geometry of the basement rocks has been recognised through interpolation of the basal contact from the available bore logs in the area and was considered to be the lower model boundary where interfaced with the lower shellbed.
+The geometry of the interface between the lower shellbed and basement rocks has been recognised through interpolation of the basal contact from the available bore logs in the area.

 During interpolation, rules were applied so that geological layers did not overlap, and the surface is stratigraphically continuous.